Read our mini guide on street lighting and traffic signals

 LED is a more energy efficient type of light that we are rolling out across MK.
 The light is crisper, brighter and can be targeted just where it is needed.
 They use less energy and don't need replacing as often as the old orange lights.
 Also they don't contain any harmful chemicals like sodium and mercury which the older ones do.

 We have over 58,000 street lights across Milton Keynes.
-This is a very high number and we need to reduce our energy bill to save money especially as energy prices are rising.
+This is a very high number and so to reduce our energy bill and save money going forward, we decided to convert all the lights to LED.

 To find out more about LEDs and our upgrade programme, check out our frequently asked questions sheet